CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong, concise description that names specific tools and targets, includes natural trigger terms, and provides explicit 'Use when' guidance.
-It clearly carves out a distinct niche around shell script and GitHub Actions linting.
+This is a strong, concise description that names specific tools and targets, includes natural trigger terms, and explicitly states both what the skill does and when to use it.
+It occupies a clear niche that is unlikely to conflict with other skills.
 The only minor improvement could be mentioning file extensions like .sh or .yml/.yaml for additional trigger coverage.

 DimensionReasoningScore